 • Find effective BMF treatments and cures

-Investigators at or above the level of Assistant Professor (or equivalent) may be named by the applicant organization as the PI on the application.
-Each investigator may be named on only one Investigator-Initiated Research Award application as an Initiating PI.
+Investigators at or above the level of Assistant Professor (or equivalent) may be named by the applicant organization as the PI or Partnering PI on the application.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.